-- The Bundeskartellamt has concluded most of its fines proceedings on illegal vertical price fixing in the food retail sector and imposed fines on both manufacturers as well as retailers.
+- 1 The Bundeskartellamt has concluded most of its fines proceedings on illegal vertical price fixing in the food retail sector and imposed fines on both manufacturers and retailers.
 All of the cases have in common that for years the manufacturers concerned agreed with their retailers on the retail prices of well-known brand products.
 This guidance note was prepared upon the conclusion of the proceedings.
 More detailed information on the individual cases can be found in the case summaries issued by the Bundeskartellamt.
 The aim of this publication is to explain to undertakings in the sector, also with the help of practical examples, the background, purpose and scope of the prohibition of vertical price fixing in the brick-and-mortar food retail sector.
-The information is also expressly intended for small and medium-sized undertakings which do not have easy access to antitrust advice. - 2 In the cases now concluded the Bundeskartellamt issued a note containing behavioural advice to the undertakings cooperating with the investigation on how to ensure that they had effectively terminated the violations they were accused of.3 The purpose of this note was to provide these manufacturers and retailers with guidance on how to fulfil their obligation to fully cooperate.
+The information is also expressly intended for small and medium-sized undertakings which do not have easy access to antitrust advice. - 2 In the cases now concluded the Bundeskartellamt issued a note containing behavioural advice to the undertakings cooperating with the investigation on how to ensure that they had effectively terminated the violations they were accused of.
+The purpose of this note was to provide these manufacturers and retailers with guidance on how to fulfil their obligation to fully cooperate.
 The note met with interest throughout the food retail sector, beyond the cases in question.
 This specific behavioural advice relating to the individual cases becomes obsolete with the conclusion of the proceedings. - 3 Vertical price fixing is prohibited both under German and European law.
 It can be exempted from the prohibition of anti-competitive agreements in exceptional cases.
-The European Commission has published Guidelines on Vertical Restraints which contain statements on the interpretation of the prohibition of vertical price fixing under European law.4 The Guidelines provide important guidance for the Bundeskartellamt's work.
-This guidance note complements the Commission's Guidelines by adding advice on the application of the prohibition of vertical price fixing on practices specifically used in the brick-and-mortar food retail sector.
+The European Commission has published Guidelines on Vertical Restraints which contain statements on the interpretation of the prohibition of vertical price fixing under European law.
+The Guidelines provide important guidance for the Bundeskartellamt's work.
+This guidance note complements the Commission's Guidelines by adding advice on the application of the